MIRAGE: Runtime Scheduling for Multi-Vector Image Retrieval with Hierarchical Decomposition: Conclusion

 \section{\textbf{Conclusion}}

-This paper introduced \textbf{\textit{HiMIR}}, a hierarchical decomposition framework for multi-vector image retrieval.
-By extending conventional ``\textit{1+N} Mode'' retrieval into ``\textit{1+\underline{M}+N} Mode,'' \textbf{\textit{HiMIR}} adapts to diverse image granularities while systematically exploiting redundancy and sparsity to improve efficiency.
-Through this co-design of algorithm, computation, and automation, \textbf{\textit{HiMIR}} achieves significant gains in both accuracy and runtime cost, making fine-grained multimodal retrieval practical for real-world deployment. \textbf{\textit{HiMIR}} opens up opportunities for broader integration with multimodal LLM systems and for further optimization of specific applications.
+We introduced \textbf{\textit{MIRAGE}}, a hierarchical decomposition framework for multi-vector image retrieval.
+By extending conventional ``\textit{1+N} Mode'' retrieval into ``\textit{1+\underline{M}+N} Mode,'' \textbf{\textit{MIRAGE}} adapts to diverse image granularities while systematically exploiting computational redundancy to improve efficiency.
+Through this co-design of algorithm, computation, and automation, \textbf{\textit{MIRAGE}} achieves significant gains in both accuracy and runtime cost, making fine-grained multimodal retrieval practical for real-world deployment. \textbf{\textit{MIRAGE}} opens up opportunities for broader integration and optimization with multimodal LLM systems and specific applications.